konstanzer/to_err_is_human/readme.md

 Step 5: Model

 Create clusters that don't predict logerror and then discard them.
-Use price per square foot to make a lienar model that mimics the basline model, which is predicting the mean log error .
-See the noisy predictions that
+Use price per square foot to make a linear model that mimics the basline model, then discard those noisy predictions and settle for predicting the mean log error on every property.

 Models used: